ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Requirements

-> **Note**: All the requirements provided below and the related credentials are already available in the lab environment.
+> **Note**: All the requirements provided below and the related credentials are already taken care of in the lab environment and listed only to highlight since part of the lab are pre-provisioned.

 -   A Microsoft Azure subscription